 The size frequency distributions for particles larger than 1 mm handpicked from Chambers A and C bulk samples were reconstructed from individual particle measurement (Fig. 1).
 The distribution in sample size has a slope of -3.88 ± 0.25 in the power index.
 This power index of Chamber A + C particles is steeper than the global average index (-2.65 ± 0.05) obtained for boulders (5 to 140 m in size) on Ryugu or the power index (~-2) for gravels (0.02 m to several meters in size) at the local touchdown sites11 observed by the telescopic Optical Navigation Camera (ONC-T)21.
-The steeper power index in the returned particles implies a higher relative abundance of the smaller particles, however several interpretations for the steep power index arise including: the fragile nature of samples from Ryugu, through further fragmentations during impact sampling using a bullet and the cone-shaped collector22, the shock and vibration experienced during Earth entry in the sample container mounted inside the reentry capsule23, possible artificial fractionation effects of the better transference of smaller particles through the sampler horn22, and/or a sampling bias caused by particle handpicking with vacuum tweezers by several personnel as mentioned in the Methods.
+The steeper power index in the returned particles implies a higher relative abundance of the smaller particles, however several interpretations for the steep power index arise including: the fragile nature of samples from Ryugu through further fragmentations during impact sampling using a bullet and the cone-shaped collector22, the shock and vibration experienced during Earth entry in the sample container mounted inside the reentry capsule23, possible artificial fractionation effects of the better transference of smaller particles through the sampler horn22, and/or a sampling bias caused by particle handpicking with vacuum tweezers by several personnel as mentioned in the Methods.
 The power index of Chamber A particles, -4.59 ± 0.44, is steeper than those of Chamber C, -3.15 ± 0.20, which shows a much shallower power index in the size range larger than 3 mm.
 This larger size enrichment in Chamber C could indicate that such larger particles might have been excavated from regolith below the Ryugu’s surface by the SCI impact close to the TD2 site10,20.

 From the micrographs of Ryugu particles and their weight measured using a balance, the bulk densities of Ryugu particles can be estimated, based on assumptions mentioned in the Methods.
 Their average is 1282 ± 231 kg m-3 in total (see Fig. 2).
 This average bulk density is lower than the average bulk density of CI chondrites24 at 2110 kg m-3, as well as lower than the density of Tagish Lake meteorite25 at 1660 ± 80 kg m-3, the most porous meteorites ever found on Earth.
 Assuming mm-scaled sample grains have the same grain density as CI chondrite (Orgueil; 2380 ± 80 kg m-3)24, we estimate the micro-porosity of Ryugu samples to be 46%.
 Our value is consistent with that determined by remote thermal imaging, by the Thermal Infrared Imager (TIR)26 and on-site thermal measurements9 with the radiometer (MARA) on the Mobile Asteroid Surface Scout (MASCOT)27, which is lower than that of meteorites suggesting that thermal measurements made remotely at the cm-scale are confirmed by laboratory sample measurements made at the mm-scale.
 Thus the microscopic observations and weight measurements for the Ryugu samples imply their low density and/or high micro-porosity.
 The calculated bulk density of Ryugu’s samples is comparable to that of Ryugu’s rock estimated from bulk density of Ryugu and linear mixture packing theory, 1380 ± 70 kg m-3 within the range of variation28.